BlockEmulator: An Emulator Enabling to Test Blockchain Sharding Protocols: Background and Preliminaries

-In state sharding that adopts the account/balance-based transaction model, the blockchain system can be described as a structure consisting of a final committee and several worker shards.
+In state sharding that adopts the account/balance-based transaction model, the blockchain system consists of a final committee and several worker shards.
 The final committee is also called the \textit{main} shard.
-In such cases, the blockchain system usually combines multiple mechanisms rather than relying on a single pure consensus mechanism.
+The blockchain sharding system usually runs multiple mechanisms rather than relying on a single pure consensus mechanism.
 Committee members are periodically elected using more secure mechanisms like PoW to prevent Sybil attacks~\cite{zhang2019double} and bribery attacks~\cite{gao2019power}. \textit{Worker} shards generally employ high-throughput consensus mechanisms like PBFT for block generation to improve the system's throughput.
 The main shard is responsible for various configurations and adjustments that benefit the performance of the blockchain.
 For example, the main shard makes periodic reconfiguration to the blockchain sharding system.
-The performance of the sharded blockchain system is mainly provided by the \textit{worker} shards.
-While running, the blockchain sharding system goes to the next consecutive epoch when a specific running time expires or after a predefined number of blocks are generated.
+The performance of the sharded blockchain is mainly provided by \textit{worker} shards.
+While running, the blockchain sharding system goes to the next consecutive epoch when a specific running cycle expires or after a predefined number of blocks are generated.
 A reconfiguration phase will be executed before the next epoch begins. }